GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 #### The Law of Demeter

-[The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) facilitates the abstinence of the dependence on inner structure of the used classes and components.
+[The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) facilitates the abstinence of the dependence on the inner structure of the used classes and components.
 If there is such a dependence, it is better to be reimplemented as an incapsulated method of the dependent class that utilizes this functionality.

 #### GRASP Principles

 These are nine less-known principles, that are focused on assigning responsibilities to objects ([General Responsibility Assignment Software Patterns](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design))).
-They are also worth to consider, since responsibilities is a common currency in the object-oriented world.
+They are also worth to consider since responsibilities are a common currency in the object-oriented world.

 * Information expert - a responsibility is preferably assigned to the class that has all necessary information to fulfill it.